Pivoting through the chiral-clock family: Introduction

 One of the main results of this paper is a demonstration that for any even $N$, $A_2$ describes an SPT phase.
 For odd $N$, it describes a ``representation SPT'' (RSPT)~\cite{O'Brien20}, similar to what occurs in even-spin Haldane phases \cite{Pollmann12}.
 RSPTs do not enjoy the same topological protection as SPTs, but nevertheless have some similar phenomenology \cite{Verresen24}.

 Both SPT and RSPT phases exhibit symmetry fractionalisation, but only for the former are the representations projective.
 The dominant Schmidt eigenvalues for both form a doublet, but only for the former do all eigenvalues pair.
 Thus the SPT at even $N$ disappears only when parameters are tuned through a bulk phase transition.
 For odd $N$, however, the RSPT can disappear \cite{Verresen24} at a boundary transition or at an ``unnecessary'' bulk transition \cite{Anfuso07,Moudgalya15,Bi19,Jian20,Verresen21b,Prakash23,Prakash24}.
+(For our purposes, we say that a ground state is an RSPT when the dominant Schmidt eigenvalues have a degeneracy due to a non-trivial linear irreducible representation of the non-abelian symmetry.)
 Connecting the various Hamiltonians yields interesting phase diagrams.
 We find (R)SPT phases and extended gapless phases as well as more conventional disordered and spontaneous symmetry broken phases.
 The interpolation $H=A_1 + \lambda A_0$ is the familiar transverse-field Ising model for $N$\,=\,2 and corresponds to the ``superintegrable chiral Potts'' chain for $N\ge 3$~\cite{Howes83,vonGehlen84}.
 The latter, at least for $N$\,=\,3, contains extended gapless phases \cite{Albertini89b,Albertini89c}.
 Hamiltonians that connect $A_0,A_1,A_2$ exhibit an even richer phase diagram, for example including symmetry-enriched critical points for $N$\,=\,2 \cite{Verresen21,PrakashSEC2023}.
 Another result of ours is to show that for $N=3$ and $N=4$ this model hosts a variety of strongly correlated gapped and gapless states.
 For any linear combination of the $A_k$, the model is presumably integrable, as it possesses an infinite set of local and mutually-commuting charges \cite{Ahn90}.
 However, utilising integrability in chiral clock models requires a rather intricate analysis, and we defer it to a separate paper \cite{Fendley24}.

 The paper is organised as follows.
 In Section \ref{sec:Onsagerpivot}, we introduce both the pivot procedure and the Onsager algebra, and show that implementing the former follows directly from building Hamiltonians from the generators of the latter.
 In Section \ref{sec:clock} we introduce the chiral-clock family of Hamiltonians and its Onsager-algebra structure.
 We find its symmetries and ground states, in particular the matrix-product state ground state for $A_2$.
 In Section \ref{sec:SPT} we show that SPT and RSPT phases occur at even and odd $N$ respectively, all exhibiting symmetry fractionalisation.
 In Section \ref{sec:phasediagram} we discuss the phase diagram of the combined Hamiltonian $\alpha A_0 +\beta A_1 +\gamma A_2$, illuminating how the distinct phases fit together.
 Finally, we detail some natural questions for future work.